W5ALC/Colorado-Severe-Weather/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the 'Its not that serious' v1 license.

 ---